TeddyMeg/EthioChicken-ERP/README.md

-# EthioChicken ERP Web Application
+# EthioChicken ERP Demo Web Application

-This is a professional README file for a standard MERN stack web application for EthioChicken ERP.
+This is a README file for a standard MERN stack web application to simulate the business workflow for EthioChicken ERP.

 ## Description